-In reflecting on some of my most valuable ‘listening’ exercises, the work I have done internationally stands out.
+In reflecting on some of my most valuable ‘listening’ experiences, the work I have done internationally stands out.
 There, I typically work with leaders who speak a language I do not and enlist the help of an interpreter to facilitate our conversations.

 While you may never find yourself communicating through an international translator, my key takeaways are useful for leaders who want to maximize their listening.
-Here are four of the ways you can focus your listening to boost this vital leadership skill:
+Here are four of the ways you can focus your listening to boost this vital leadership skill.

 Listening requires more than your ears

 There is a real difference between hearing and listening.
 We hear with our ears but listen with our mind.
 This means, in a nutshell, that paying attention to your interpretation of what you’re hearing is what really matters.

 Perhaps you have found yourself at the receiving end of a conversation with a distracted leader and know exactly what I mean.
 They may be hearing you, but they are not really listening.
 Rather, their mind and their attention are elsewhere—and they are not processing a word you are saying.

 Or, under the erroneous belief that multitasking is possible, the leader may be trying to balance other tasks while ‘listening’ to you.
 As neuroscientists such as Daniel Levitin have confirmed, what we call multitasking is the brain’s fast-switching between tasks.

 When a leader is attempting to listen while doing other things, they are only hearing and processing a few words from you while their brain keeps switching its focus.
 They may think they know what you are saying, but their attention is elsewhere.

 In either of these cases, the result is a profound lack of effective communication.
 And at least one of you will likely be frustrated, feeling unheard.